 Steam System Safety Valves

 One of the most critical safety devices in a steam system is the safety valve.
+Figure 1 is an illustration of a typical safety valve, and Figure 2 shows a valve in context on a steam line.
 Safety valves protect personnel, equipment, and property from potentially dangerous high temperatures and forces caused by excessive steam pressure in the steam system.

 Steam safety valves are required by codes, insurance, and corporate mandates.
 Therefore, it is important to have the safety valve properly sized and installed to meet all code requirements.